ROLES AND TASKS OF THE KINGDOM OF GOD

 I believe the term “armies” is plural because there are two armies: the army of judges, led by the Lord Jesus, and the army of warrior angels who do the actual fighting.

-The second is found in the second chapter of the Book of Joel:
+The second is found in Joel chapter two:

 A day of darkness and gloom, a day of clouds and blackness.
 Like dawn spreading across the mountains a large and mighty army comes, such as never was of old nor ever will be in ages to come.
 (Joel 2:2)